-Construction of the new Orcem Plant would include 11 separate buildings and major pieces of equipment, as listed in Table 2-2 and shown on Figure 2-6.
+Construction of the new Orcem Plant would include 11 separate buildings and major pieces of equipment, as listed in Table 2-2 and shown on Figure 2-69.
 These improvements would provide for a total building area of approximately 73,000 square feet, with a total footprint area of approximately 61,070 square feet.
-In final configuration, the proposed Orcem buildings and equipment would cover 29% of the site.
+In the final Phase 2 configuration, the proposed Orcem buildings and equipment would cover 29% of the site.